AI-Assisted Decision Making with Human Learning: Acknowledgments

 where $w \in [0,1]$ represents a learning rate parameter. {Large values of $w$ indicate a human who is a slow learner, while smaller values of $w$ correspond to a faster learner.} Equivalently, we can write a cumulative version of this step-by-step learning rule, where the human's belief about feature $i$ at time $t$ is given by:

-and $m_i=\fs{i}{t}$ denotes the number of times feature $i$ has been selected up to time $t$.
+and $m_i=\fscore{i}{t}$ denotes the number of times feature $i$ has been selected up to time $t$.
 At $t=0$, the human starts with their initial beliefs $h_{i,0}$ about each feature $i$.
-As $m_i \rightarrow \infty$, the human's coefficient of $i$ exponentially converges to the true value $a_i$.
+As $m_i \rightarrow \infty$, the human's belief about the coefficient of feature $i$ converges exponentially to the true value $a_i$.

 This learning dynamic is $\phi$-convergent with an exponential convergence rate of $\phi(m_i) = w^{2m_i}$.
 To see why, substitute Equation \eqref{eq:update-rule-cumulative} and get that:

 With this learning rule, consider the following toy example.
 Suppose there are two features and the algorithm can select only one of them at each step.
 Feature $1$ is more informative than feature $2$, with true coefficients $a_1=1$, $a_2=0.4$.
 Initially, the human has a larger error on the more informative feature and a smaller one on the less informative feature, with $h_{1,0} = -0.5$, $h_{2,0} = 0.75$.